What is the best market in Bangkok?

 6. Hua Mum Night Market

 Another good night market in Bangkok is Hua Mum.
 This Bangkok night market is located just outside the city centre in Lat Phrao district and is a less touristy option.
 You can enjoy shopping, food and a few bars at Hua Hum Night Market, but the main draw is Stanee Mee Hoi seafood restaurant.
 Guys, don’t get too excited though, as the restaurant is famous for its male staff dancing around in women’s nightgowns and making “freaky” noises.
 So, what draws me to Hua Mum Night Market?
 We like the quiet feel and lack of crowds, which makes it easy to browse and enjoy the Insta-worthy food, shopping and everything else the market has to offer.

 There is no nearby BTS or MRT station.
-The closest is MRT Station is Lat Phrao MRT, which is still a 10 – 15-minute drive with a taxi.
+The closest MRT Station is Lat Phrao MRT, which is still a 10 – 15-minute drive by taxi.

 Hua Mum Night Market is good for food and shopping.